Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Attackers used credentials leaked in other breaches to access 23andMe accounts.
 Because 23andMe’s “DNA Relatives” feature lets users share information with genetic matches, compromising one account exposed data from many relatives.

 The genetic data included ancestry percentages and ethnic background.
 Health predispositions were exposed too.
 This information can’t be changed like a password.
-That makes genetic breaches uniquely dangerous.
+That’s what makes genetic breaches uniquely dangerous.

 Lesson: Credential stuffing attacks exploit password reuse across services.
-Features that share data between users amplify breach impact.
-Genetic and biometric data creates unique, permanent risks.
+Features that share data between users make breach impact worse.
+Genetic and biometric data creates permanent risks that never go away.

 24. PowerSchool (Unknown Millions)